morphed

 Prompt: "Close-up of a calligrapher's hand holding a nib pen, ink flowing onto cream paper, side lighting casting long shadows, sharp focus on pen tip, craft photography"

-Fine Detail Portraits
+Fine Detail Portraits at 2K and 4K

 Prompt: "Close-up portrait of a woman with intricate braided hair, each strand visible, soft Rembrandt lighting, neutral backdrop, beauty photography, Hasselblad medium format"